 Road accidents: although the new overpasses would enhance vehicle movement and provide more safety measures for road users, still accidents are expected due to over speeding.
-This risk applies to both road users and pedestrians.
-With setting speed limits, adequate signage, and ensuring proper patrolling, these impacts should be minor.
+This risk applies

 The increase of traffic accidents due to the increased speed is expected to be very minor, since the road is equipped with the speed control road signs and stationary speed control equipment.